 It has happened to so many of us: The guests have arrived, the food is ready, the party is just beginning, and the only corkscrew in the house ends up being either missing or broken.
 No need to run to the local drugstore to buy a new one, though.
 There are many ways to open a wine bottle without a corkscrew.
 Learning a few of them is a great way to be the one who saves the party and saves the day.

-There are many ways to open a wine bottle without a corkscrew that only require simple household items and some physical efforts.
+There are many ways to open a wine bottle without a corkscrew that only require simple household items and some physical effort.
 These 8 methods work best:

 - The Hammer and Screw Method